adaptive-cfd/WABBIT/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:${HDF_ROOT}/lib:${HDF_ROOT}/lib64
 export LD_RUN_PATH=$LD_LIBRARY_PATH
 ```
-   Recommendtaion: Add the lines to export the variables to your bashrc-file.
+   Recommendation: Add the lines to export the variables to your bashrc-file.
+Otherwise, the export has to be done every time you open a new terminal to compile the code.

 ### run WABBIT

-Customize the .ini-file and rename file to [your_filename.ini], run WABBIT with option for dimension and .ini-file name
+Customize the template .ini-file and rename file to [your_filename.ini], run WABBIT with option for dimension and .ini-file name

 ```
-wabbit [2D|3D] [your_filename.ini] --memory=2.0GB
+mpirun -n 1 ./wabbit [your_filename.ini] --memory=2.0GB
 ```

-where the --memory options allows you to approximately control how much memory is globally allocated, i.e., on all ranks.
-Note that WABBIT does not free memory which is once allocated again during runtime.
-This is because we intent to use clusters, where the globally available memory is reserved for the exectution.
+where the --memory options allows you to control how much memory is globally allocated, i.e., on all CPUs.
+Note that WABBIT does not free memory during runtime.
+This is because we intent to use clusters, where the available memory is reserved for the execution of the code alone.
+This is quite typical for supercomputing.

 ## Additional Information
 If you are new to WABBIT it is recommended to read the [information for newcomers](https://github.com/adaptive-cfd/WABBIT/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+the+newcomers%22 "newcomer issues")!

 In case you have problems with the preparation to use WABBIT, have a look at the informations given in the  [wiki](https://github.com/adaptive-cfd/WABBIT/wiki "additional information for WABBIT on fedora/ubuntu")

 For further Information see the documentation.
-Therefor it is necessary to have [Doxygen](http://www.stack.nl/~dimitri/doxygen/ "Doxygen") installed.
+Therefore it is necessary to have [Doxygen](http://www.stack.nl/~dimitri/doxygen/ "Doxygen") installed.

 ```
 make doc
 ```
 ## Publications

+* ["A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects"](https://arxiv.org/abs/1912.05371 "Engels2021"); T. Engels, K. Schneider, J. Reiss and M. Farge; Commun.
+Comput.
+Phys., 30, 1118-1149, 2021

 * ["An Open and Parallel Multiresolution Framework Using Block-Based Adaptive Grids"](https://link.springer.com/chapter/10.1007%2F978-3-319-98177-2_19 "Sroka2018"); Sroka, Engels, Krah, Mutzel, Schneider, Reiss; Active Flow and Combustion Control 2018

-## History

-* **v0.1** - *2D, periodic boundary, mesh adaption* --- lots of schemes for testing
-* **v0.2** - *2D, periodic boundary, mesh adaption* --- change mesh adaption to *paris_meeting*-version, simplify code
-* **v0.3** - *2D, periodic boundary, mesh adaption* --- MPI added, split block data in light/heavy data
-* **v0.4** - *2D, periodic boundary, mesh adaption* --- reworked data structure, order subroutines and switch to explicit variable/parameter passing
-* **v0.5** - *3D, 2D, periodic boundary, mesh adaption* --- now uses 3D